 Unfortunately, there is no warning as to when a bubble will burst.
 Investors can only try to understand when markets appear extended, question all assumptions underpinning market conditions, and adjust for risk appropriately.

 2. The Dot-Com Crash

 Exuberant investment in technology companies, often with scant regard to the solidity of their business models, led to a tech bubble in the late 1990s.
 An unpreceded number of private companies offered shares to investors to raise capital during 1999 and 2000, and the market became increasingly speculative.
 Companies found raising capital easy with accommodating capital markets, which led to surging stock prices.
 This was also the era of some major financial accounting scandals, notably World Com and Enron.

 The signs, however, had been there for those who cared to look for them.
 Stock prices were rising way ahead of earnings, and many companies had dubious business models.
-By sticking to fundamentals, modeling a company’s business growth, understanding its product set, intellectual property or business model investors can properly assess a company’s prospect for growth.
+By sticking to fundamentals, modeling a company’s business growth, understanding its product set, intellectual property, or business model investors can properly assess a company’s prospect for growth.

 3. The Gulf War

-The US economy had already been weak as a result of tighter monetary policy2 when the Gulf War began in August 1990, leading to an accelerating decline in stocks.
+The U.S. economy had already been weak as a result of tighter monetary policy2 when the Gulf War began in August 1990, leading to an accelerating decline in stocks.

 4. Black Monday